 Change the third paragraph as follows:

 A receiving STA shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with the Status indicated as Mandatory.
 An MLD shall implement the applicable receiver require- ments defined in Table 10-6 (Receiver caches) with the Status indicated as Mandatory.
 All STAs affiliated with an MLD shall use RC14 in Table 10-6 (Receiver caches), where the duplicate detection cache is main- tained by the MLD, to assist the MLD in discarding duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are transmitted from the STAs affiliated with another MLD.
 All STAs affiliated with an MLD with dot11QMFActivated equal to false shall use RC15 in Table 10-6 (Receiver caches), where the duplicate detection cache is maintained by the MLD, to assist the MLD in dis- carding duplicate individually addressed Management frame (except the frames that are excluded in 35.3.14 (Multi-link device individually addressed Management frame delivery)) that are transmitted from the STAs affiliated with another MLD.
 An MLD shall implement RC16 in Table 10-6 (Receiver caches) maintained by the MLD to discard duplicate group addressed Data that are delivered from the associated MLD.
 A dupli- cated group addressed Data frame received on any link shall be discarded.
 The method used to handle the sequence number wrap around for duplicate detection is implementation specific.
 A receiving STA should implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with the Status indicated as Recommended.
 A receiving STA and a receiving MLD may implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Optional.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the received frame.
-The Multiplicity / Cache size column indicates the indexes that identify a cache entry and the number of entries that shall be supported.
+The Multiplicity / Cache size column indicates the indices(#15279) that identify a cache entry and the number of entries that shall be supported.
 The Receiver requirements col- umn identifies requirements for the operation of this cache.
 The referenced requirements are defined at the end of the table.
 The requirements relate to caching information that identifies a cache entry and discarding duplicate MPDUs.

 (…existing texts…)